kubernetes/website/docs/getting-started-guides/kubeadm.md

     Endpoints:              <none>
     Session Affinity:       None

-It will take several minutes to download and start all the containers, watch the output of `kubectl get pods` to see when they're all up and running.
+It takes several minutes to download and start all the containers, watch the output of `kubectl get pods` to see when they're all up and running.

 Then go to the IP address of your cluster's master node in your browser, and specify the given port.
 So for example, `http://<master_ip>:<port>`.
-In the example above, this was `31869`, but it will be a different port for you.
+In the example above, this was `31869`, but it is a different port for you.

 If there is a firewall, make sure it exposes this port to the internet before you try to access it.